-You'll see information about the place like the address, hours of operation, phone number, website, and ratings or reviews.
+You'll see information about the place like the address, opening hours, phone number, website and ratings or reviews.

-Tip: With iPhone 6s and up, you can use 3D Touch to find a place's website, save a place, look up directions, and share a place.
-To turn on 3D Touch, go to the Settings app General Accessibility 3D Touch make sure the switch is on.
+Tip: With iPhone 6s and up, you can use 3D Touch to find a place's website, save a place, find directions and share a place.
+To turn on 3D Touch, go to the Settings app General Accessibility 3D Touch.
+Make sure you turn on 3D Touch.
 Then, open Google Maps and hard press on a place.

 See search suggestions for places